-History 12 (Alternating Years - This course is running in 2021/2022)
+History 12 (Alternating Years - This course is scheduled to run in 2023/2024)

 History 12 examines the 20th century through the eyes of the historian.
 Units of study include (but are not limited to) The World of 1919, The Interwar Years, World War II, The Beginning of the Cold War, and The End of the Cold War.
 Students who enrol in this course will gain an understanding of the dramatic changes that took place between the end of World War I, and the beginning of the 21st century.